Dre Campbell Farm

 Some essential oils can keep aphids out of your garden.
 Anise, basil, fennel, peppermint, and pennyroyal essential oils all work against these pests [2].

 Therefore, mix 2 ounces of essential oil with a gallon of water.
-This remedy makes a fantastic spray for organically getting rid of aphids.
+This remedy makes a fantastic spray for organically controlling aphids.

 3. Soapy Water

-Use some liquid soap and water to make a mild aphid soap spray suitable for your vegetable garden.
+Use a mixture of liquid soap and water to make a mild aphid spray suitable for your vegetable garden.

 Mix five tablespoons of liquid soap with a gallon of water, shake well, and spray the affected plants.
 Alternatively, purchase a ready-to-use insecticidal soap spray.

-Use this remedy to get rid of aphids on houseplants and outdoor plants.
+Use this DIY insecticidal soap for aphids on indoor and outdoor plants.
 However, it can also kill beneficial bugs, so be careful not to spray them too.

 4. Epsom Salt

 You can also make a homemade aphid spray using Epsom salt.
-For this treatment, you need two tablespoons of Epsom salt, two teaspoons of liquid soap, and a gallon of water.
+For this treatment, you need 2 tablespoons of Epsom salt, 2 teaspoons of liquid soap, and 1 gallon of water.

 Next, mix the ingredients and pour the solution into a spray container.
 Finally, shake it well and use it to coat your plants.

-This spray will keep away aphids and repel other destructive insects.
+This spray will repel aphids and other destructive insects.
 Read more about using Epsom salt on plants.

 5. Garlic Spray

 Garlic is also an excellent natural repellent for green flies and other insect pests.
-Therefore, use it to make a DIY spray that will force these critters to stay away.
+Therefore, use it to make a DIY spray that will keep these critters away.

 Chop up four garlic cloves and let them sit overnight in 2 teaspoons of mineral oil.
-Next, strain and add the garlic oil to the 2 cups of water.
+Next, strain the garlic oil into the 2 cups of water.
 Now, add the liquid soap.

 6. Vinegar Solution